bmalbright/coding-bootcamp-survival-guide/README.md

 * You will be told to read the docs.
 Do that.
 It's good practice and you may find the answer.
 But understand that the docs aren't necessarily written by or for junior developers.
 You may be staring right at the answer and not understand.
 You may know it's the right answer, but feel like there isn't enough context in the doc for you to know how to use it properly.
 It'll happen.
 You just have to keep looking for the site that explains it in a way you understand.
 And sometimes you just have to try coding it and see what happens.

-* There are so many resources for learning this and explaining that, articles to read, videos on YouTube, other docs, and the class videos that there isn't enough time in the day to watch/read/process it all.
+* There are so many resources for learning this and explaining that, articles to read, videos on YouTube, other docs, and the class videos, that there isn't enough time in the day to watch/read/process it all.
 You're going to have to figure out what works for you.
-And sometimes you'll go back to one you don't normally use and see the answer.
+And sometimes you'll go back to one you don't normally use and you'll see the answer.
 If it starts to overwhelm you, take a deep breath.
+It'll be alright.

 * There are going to be days where it's hard to focus, where the instructor talks a lot and you're not processing anything, where the class is on the same wavelength and starts cutting up in the chat.
 It happens.
 Pay attention as often as you can, but some days it's really hard.
 Don't worry about those days too much.
 Go back and watch the class videos if you need to.
 Do the activities.
 If you really needed to know the content from that day, you'll go back and get it.